 If you type help while inside the mysql command line environment, you will get a list of available commands.
 A couple of useful commands are:

 - source filename

-- Allows you to execute commands stored in a text file.
-This would be equivalent to writing the commands one by one.
+Allows you to execute commands stored in a text file.
+This would be equivalent to

 - use database

 Allows you to change database.

-- exit or quit

-Allows you to return to the windows command prompt.